Challenging theological and social barriers to women’s equality.

 As the largest portal of egalitarian resources, CBE collaborates with the most extensive egalitarian Christian network worldwide.
 This network disseminates CBE resources to many cultures, denominations, ages, and educational levels.
 Together we promote the biblical message that God calls women and men of all cultures, races, and classes to share authority equally in service and leadership in the home, church, and world.

-We educate and advocate through our website, conferences, award-winning publications, blog, social media, local chapters, international ministry partnerships, and book service to reach popular, academic, and humanitarian audiences.
+We educate and advocate through our website, multimedia, conferences, award-winning publications, social media, local chapters, international ministry partnerships, and book service to reach popular, academic, and humanitarian audiences.

 Some of our current projects include:

-CBE recruited an international team of women and men to work on translating 300+ Bible verses (60+ different passages) that will provide exegetically-sound, gender-accurate, and accessible English translations from the original biblical texts.
+CBE recruited an international team of women and men to work on translating 500+ Bible verses (70+ different passages) that will provide exegetically-sound, gender-accurate, and accessible English translations from the original biblical texts.
 Click here to learn more.